Search

 Reducing time and rework, while minimizing social friction.

-Embracing new and emerging technologies and incorporating continuous learning, technology transfer and adoption of new and leading practices.
+Embracing new and emerging technologies and incorporating continuous learning, technology transfer and adoption of new practices.

-Demonstrating adaptive attitudes, structures and processes that enable a living, evolving and sustainable practice.
+Demonstrating adaptive attitudes, structures and processes that enable living, evolving and lasting projects.